Unconcurrent/mining-nimiq-in-space/README.md

 # mining-nimiq-in-space
-Play a litle game write in python with pygame.
+Play a litle game writen in python with pygame.